GeoscienceAustralia/anuga_core/INSTALL.rst

 useful if you want to keep multiple versions of ANUGA

-Indeed the most stable install is via the `conda-forge` channel which is easily available using the Miniforge
+Indeed the most stable install is via the `conda-forge` channel which is easily available using the Miniforge.
+In particular the installation of the `gdal` module is more stable.

 These conda environments do not require administrative rights to your computer and do not interfere with the Python installed in your system.